matthewschenk/Spatial-DS-schenk/Assignments/program_5/README.md

 Hello.
-To use this the following files, here are some helpeful tips and commands:
+To use the following files, here are some helpeful tips and commands:

 The data used is stored in the database files folder, in the program_5 folder.
 They are zipped in the geojson_TeacherDB_Files and are in geo.json format.